uc-cdis/cloud-automation/doc/ha-squid-migration.md

 The switching happens at the network level, the default route for kubernetes workers is an instance ENI in the autoscaling group that manages the squid cluster.
 If http access fails, then each instance in squid autoscaling group is checked on port 3128, the first one that works is set as the new active.

-This new module, or addition, has been though to be optional.
+This new module, or addition, has been thought to be optional.
 You can decide to keep the single instance model or switch to HA.
 If you don't want to incurd in additional charged that represents keeping an standby EC2 instance, then you can always set the cluster min and desired size of 1.

 ## Procedure